Verification of User Generated Content (UGC) in news stories

-If it is necessary to use graphic images, we will put a warning ahead of their use.
+If it is necessary to use graphic images, we will add a warning ahead of their use.

 Violence, nudity and sexuality are never presented without good reason.
 They may be justified when they are important to an understanding of the world we live in.
 Where they are necessary, we present them without undue exploitation, voyeurism or sensationalism and without trivializing, encouraging or glorifying.

 We treat painful scenes with discretion and restraint and without prolonging them unduly.